Price Chart Based on Previous Sales

 More General Notes on Using the Chart:

 • This Chart is REFLECTIVE, not PREDICTIVE.
-So it is what watches have previously sold for, not what they are going to sell for or what they OUGHT to sell for.
+So it is what watches have previously sold for, not what they are going to sell for or what they OUGHT to sell for in my opinion.

 • It is possible/likely that watches trade for over the chart – it does not mean they are too expensive, it means the market is moving and if you let me know I will adjust the price based on actual transactions.
 Also, if the watch is more attractive than the average watch, then it is worth more.

-• Most watches are now offered via dealers or collectors.
+• Many watches are now offered via dealers or collectors.
 Premiums are paid for one owner untouched watches.
 Sometimes well over the chart.

 • Remember also, this chart is aimed at collectors, trading between themselves.
-Bricks and Mortar auctions are more expensive.
-Dealers got to eat – with your money.
+Bricks and Mortar auctions are often more expensive.
+Dealers have to eat – with your money.

 • Any papers, bracelet, original box or history will add value.